 An independent sport/activity credit can be earned by participating in an after-school activity that is not offered at Derryfield.
 It is designed to help that student who has been participating in a sport/activity outside of Derryfield so that he/she does not have to give it up when they start attending Derryfield.
 This option takes the place of a required sport credit, typically earned by playing a sport at Derryfield.
 In order to receive a sport credit, the student must submit an independent physical activity approval form to the Athletic Director at the end of the term prior to the term during which the independent sport credit is sought.
 All approval is based on the discretion of the Athletic Director.
 No more than one independent sport credit may be earned each academic year.

-Students meet with their advisors during Tuesday and Thursday homeroom.
+Students meet with their advisors during the morning community block on Tuesdays, as well as a check-in on Day 4s at the beginning of block 8.
 Students are free to meet one-on-one with their advisors before school, after school, or during free periods or lunch.
 Parents and students are encouraged to work with the advisor whenever an issue in the student’s life is affecting his/her overall academic or social performance.

 Academic review is time set aside at the end of a trimester in which all the teachers from each grade level review the academic and social progress of each child in the grade.
 If a student faces particular challenges, a plan of action will be proposed at this time.
 Only teachers participate in these meetings.
 Parents may be contacted following the meetings to work on a plan for success for their child.